ubleipzig/marctools/README.md

 ----

-Note: This project is being [overhauled](https://github.com/miku/marctools): getting more standards-compliant and possibly faster as well.
+Note: This project is currently being overhauled: getting more standards-compliant and possibly faster as well.

 ----